zemn-me/monorepo/docs/crate_universe.md

 ## Workflows

-The [`crates_repository`](#crates_repository) rule (the primary repository rule of `cargo-bazel`) supports a number of different ways users can express and organize their dependencies.
+The [`crates_repository`](#crates_repository) rule (the primary repository rule of `rules_rust`'s cargo support) supports a number of different ways users can express and organize their dependencies.
 The most common are listed below though there are more to be found in the [./examples/crate_universe](https://github.com/bazelbuild/rules_rust/tree/main/examples/crate_universe) directory.

 ### Cargo Workspaces